To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-A single targeted attack that hits twice, and if Hunt Commence is active, draws an Attack Card from the deck.
-Hugo’s best personal Hunt Commence trigger card, which replaces itself on use, making it a staple include and high upgrade priority in most Hugo decks.
+A single targeted attack that hits twice and if Commence the Hunt is active, draws an Attack Card from the deck.
+Hugo’s best personal Commence the Hunt trigger card, which replaces itself on use, making it a staple include and high upgrade priority in most Hugo decks.

 Dingo Howling